zukunft/zukunft.com/docs/llm/pending.md

 add a job to create a wikipedia article

 if type_list_check fails update the json and reload the config and try again

+create a phrase_value_key table that contains the phrase_id and the value_table_id and the value key for a fast (db index based) selection of all values related to a phrase